lukibahr/stars/README.md

 ## TypeScript

+- [SawyerHood/draw-a-ui](https://github.com/SawyerHood/draw-a-ui) - Draw a mockup and generate html for it
 - [RedisInsight/RedisInsight](https://github.com/RedisInsight/RedisInsight) - Redis GUI by Redis
 - [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.
 - [Azure/awesome-azd](https://github.com/Azure/awesome-azd) - An awesome list that curates content (articles, videos, tutorials and docs) and templates (ready to use) for the Azure Developer CLI (`azd`).
 Plus a hosted azd-templates Gallery to simplify search & discovery